 I never knew about HEAT until I read that Brian DePalma’s doing a new version with Jason Statham.
+[UPDATE FROM THE FUTURE: DePalma didn’t end up directing but it was pretty good and called WILD CARD.]
 It started as a book by William Goldman, who also wrote both movie versions.
 This one stars Burt Reynolds (with mustache) as a likable Vegas low-life-for-hire.
 We don’t really get an upfront explanation of who he is or where he comes from, but over time we learn that he dreams of moving to Venice, he’s a familiar face to organized crime, he has been extensively profiled in Soldier of Fortune, he’s a gambling addict, and he’s an expert in the use of edged weapons.
 So much so that the only reason another character can think of for him to use a gun is because nobody would ever believe it was him.

 I like the way it seems to go through a couple different stories before you can get a handle on where it’s going.
 First it’s about him reluctantly helping a prostitute friend (Karen Young) get revenge on a sadistic young mobster (Neill Barry) who beat and raped her.
 Then there’s a long section about him going on an impossible good luck streak at the casino.
 Then it’s about a nerdy young software millionaire (Peter MacNicol) hiring him to teach him how to fight.
 MacNicol is probly better than I’ve ever seen him – he’s kind of funny and kind of embarrassing.
 I liked him.
 That’s gonna be hard to cast in the new one.